ignaciosalia/learningtracker/README.md

 # 18-03-2021
 Well I get a job offer in a bilingual telemarketing, not the job I want but the one I need, also I'm thinking in start a blog translating what I learn and share it in social media and my github :P

+# 19-03-2021
+I'm working and learning more about flexbox and also about in trasnlating some usefull tutorial to practice so I can learnd more and maybe help someone else.
+That is learning web development in spanish